Walking around in the cheeky town of Šiauliai

 Posted by Laura Želvytė | August 17, 2016

-Šiauliai might not be the biggest town in Lithuania, but its locals are very extraordinary people that made their city a roguish and exciting place to live.
-Amongst the many tattoo parlours, fantastic restaurants and cafes, trendy bars and clubs, there are a few out of the ordinary museums and historic places for you to see.
-So keep your eyes open while walking around in the cheeky town of Šiauliai – you don‘t want to miss anything!
+Šiauliai might not be the biggest town in Lithuania, but its locals are extraordinary people who have made their city a roguish and exciting place to live.
+Among the many tattoo parlors, fantastic restaurants and cafes, trendy bars, and clubs, there are a few out-of-the-ordinary museums and historic places for you to see.
+So, keep your eyes open while walking around in the cheeky town of Šiauliai – you don’t want to miss anything!

-If you‘re a cat person, you will most definitely want to visit the Cat Museum!
-In is located in the south-east of the centre, so when going to visit the museum, you‘ll have the chance to see the majority of Šiauliai city centre.
-The Museum homes an unusual exhibition that contains everything cat-related.
-Statues of cats, pictures hanging on the walls and other memorabilia.
-There are even real live cats that live in the museum and sometimes follow you around as you explore the museum.
+If you’re a cat person, you will most definitely want to visit the Cat Museum!
+It is located in the southeast of the center, so when going to visit the museum, you’ll have the chance to see the majority of Šiauliai city center.
+The museum homes an unusual exhibition that contains everything cat-related: statues of cats, pictures hanging on the walls, and other memorabilia.
+There are even real live cats that live in the museum and sometimes follow you around as you explore the exhibits.
 This museum filled with cuteness is one of the best places to visit when you tour Šiauliai!

 Cat-Museum-Šiauliai-Baltic Tours

 Šiauliai is famous for its historical bike factory.
-In 1948 a bicycle facility under the name „Virus“ (wheel) was opened in Šiauliai and started making high-quality Lithuanian bikes.
-The name has been changed to „Baltik Vairas“ (Baltic Wheel) in the recent years, but the company still manufactures great bikes.
-To honour the important business, in 1980 a bicycle museum was opened.
+In 1948, a bicycle facility under the name ‘Virus’ (wheel) was opened in Šiauliai and started making high-quality Lithuanian bikes.
+The name has been changed to ‘Baltik Vairas’ (Baltic Wheel) in recent years, but the company still manufactures great bikes.
+To honor this important business, in 1980, a bicycle museum was opened.
 It exhibits old bikes and motorbikes.
-Some of the more interesting exhibits are the 100-year-old hand made child tricycle or an English bike „Imperial Triumph“ made in 1912.
+Some of the more interesting exhibits include the 100-year-old handmade child tricycle or an English bike ‘Imperial Triumph’ made in 1912.
 This museum is worth a visit and provides a fascinating insight into the history of this modern vehicle.

 The Iron Fox

-While Vilnius is famous for its legendary Iron Wolf statute, Šiauliai has its own Iron Fox.
-Created to mark the 1000 year anniversary of the first mention of Lithuania, the iron Fox now is a well-known monument of Šiauliai.
+While Vilnius is famous for its legendary Iron Wolf statue, Šiauliai has its own Iron Fox.
+Created to mark the 1000-year anniversary of the first mention of Lithuania, the iron Fox is now a well-known monument of Šiauliai.
 Nobody knew about the production of this statue – the artist Vilius Puronas worked in secret.
 Only one private firm sponsored the creation of this cheeky statue.
-The Iron Fox „lives“ by a lake and is the face of Šiauliai.
+The Iron Fox ‘lives’ by a lake and is the face of Šiauliai.

 Hill of Crosses.
 Visit Šiauliai.
 Baltic Tours.